 The project is being delivered in two stages – early works followed by major construction work.

-What will happen during Stage One of the project?
+What does Stage One of the project involve?

 What will happen during Stage Two of the project?